-The EU interacts via trade flows with the remaining 25 regions in the model, but each of the EU Member States features an own system of behavioural functions.
-The prices linkage between the EU Member States and the EU pool is currently simply one of equal relative changes, not at least to render the analysis of results more easy.
+The three EU blocks (EU15, EU10, Bulgaria & Romina) interact via trade flows with the remaining 37 trade blocks in the model, but each of the EU Member States features an own system of behavioural functions.
+The prices linkage between the EU Member States and the EU pool is currently simply one of equal relative changes, not at least ease the analysis of results.
 If regional competitiveness and hence net exports change significantly it may be expected (and has been observed in Hungary since 2004) that prices in 'surplus' regions would decrease relative to the EU average, contrary to the assumption of proportional linkage.
-As this is also likely to happen after a milk market liberalisation alternative solutions are currently tested in the CAPRI milk study of 2007/08.
+Alternatives are currently analysed in the context of the CAPRI-RD project.

-The market model in its current layout comprises about 25.000 endogenous variables and the identical number of equations.
+The market model in its current layout comprises about 70.000 endogenous variables and the identical number of equations.